Things to Do in Yountville: Wine, Art, and the Best Patios in Napa Valley

 Located at 6494 Washington Street, Handwritten Wines offers two Yountville wine tasting experiences that reflect the winery’s founding philosophy: that wine, like a handwritten letter, should feel personal and considered.

 The Classic Tasting Experience features four Napa Valley hillside and mountain District Cabernet Sauvignons poured side by side in a comparative format, accompanied by truffle potato chips and fluffa crackers.
 It is $75 per person for non-members, waived with a $100 purchase per person.
 Members taste complimentary.
+This makes it a strong choice for visitors comparing things to do in Napa Valley with a more personal, seated wine experience in Yountville.

 The Bread & Butter Experience builds on the Classic with the addition of Bouchon Bakery baguette, three artisan butters, La Quercia prosciutto, and shaved P’tit Basque cheese.
 It is $100 per person for non-members, waived with a $150 purchase per person.
 Both experiences are available seven days a week from 10 a.m. to 6 p.m. by appointment.
+This is a good fit for guests who want a relaxed tasting with a food pairing rather than a quick walk-in stop.

 Reserve directly via Tock, or call (707) 944-8524.